• Skip to primary navigation

 It turns out that bringing her own quirky, grungy style back to the Drag Race stage was a massive mistake.
 I don’t think anyone expected her to get reamed out on the runway for her unremarkable fashion when she was far from the worst performance of the night.

-Sure, she’s a little yell-y when she sings, but she was singing her own song, and it was good.
+Sure, she’s a little yell-y when she sings, but she was singing her own song live, and it was good.
 She should have been able to edge Alyssa into the bottom trio.

-(That she didn’t maybe speaks more to producer manipulation than her performance – yes, Alyssa and Coco in the bottom would make for scandalous TV, but there was the distinct risk that a strategic queen would immediate drop Alyssa as some of the biggest competition, and it’s in the show’s best interest to keep their walking catchphrase on screen for at least a couple more weeks.)
+(That Adore didn’t do that might speak more to producer manipulation than her performance.
+Yes, Alyssa and Coco in the bottom would make for scandalous TV, but there was the distinct risk that a strategic queen would immediate drop Alyssa as some of the biggest competition.
+It’s in the show’s best interest to keep their walking catchphrase on screen for at least a couple more weeks.)

 Screen Shot 2016-08-29 at 9.47.50 PMEliminated: Coco Montrese